ericgregory/ericgregory.github.com/_posts/2014-01-31-responsive-youtube.md

 category: code
 ---

-While fiddling with this here site, I found that YouTube embeds don't always play super-well with responsive layouts.
+YouTube embeds don't always play super-well with responsive layouts.
 This [StackExchange thread](http://stackoverflow.com/questions/15844500/shrink-a-youtube-video-to-responsive-width) has a nice solution.
 In the stylesheet:

 	.videowrapper {
     	float: none;